Reviewed by Yael Halaas, MD

 With so many soft tissue fillers available, the best — and only — way to make sure you choose the right one is to have an open discussion with a qualified physician.
 Board-certified plastic surgeons and facial plastic surgeons are the most qualified doctors to use these products.
 Your doctor will take your facial structure and aesthetic objective into account before recommending Perlane or another product.
 Remember, there is no one-size-fits-all filler.

 To make it easy to find a surgeon, All About Facial Rejuvenation has compiled a directory that only includes surgeons who have attained the highest levels of education, training and experience.
 Why take a gamble with your facial appearance when this high-quality resource is available to help you select a trustworthy medical professional?
-Get started by clicking here or on the right side of this page.

 Your surgeon will go over dos and don'ts with you before your Perlane injection.
 This may include avoiding any medications that can increase bleeding, such as aspirin and non-steroidal anti-inflammatories (NSAIDs), for at least a week before Perlane treatment and for several days afterward.
 Some homeopathic and herbal remedies also increase this risk.
 Avoiding these products may reduce the risk of bruising and bleeding at the injection site.
 Make sure you tell your doctor about anything you take on a regular basis so he or she can determine whether it will interfere with your Perlane treatment, recovery or results.